cvedovini/better-image-credits/readme.txt

 = Version 1.7 =
 - Added the possibility to set the credits in bulk in the media library.
-Open the media library, choose the list mode then in the "Bulk Actions" dropdown choose the "Set Credits" action.
+Open the media library, choose the list mode then in the "Bulk Actions" dropdown choose the "Image Credits" action.
 Select the images you want to update and press the "Apply" button.

 = Version 1.6.1 =
 - Totally masking the widget when there is no credit